 The Pauline is out of the water!

-Thanks to a very supportive donor the Pauline Project has taken a big step forward.
+Thanks to very supportive donors and the Williams Family the Pauline Project has taken a big step forward.

 The Pauline Project